Blanket Purchase Agreement (BPA)

 Definition

 A Blanket Purchase Agreement (FAR Subpart 13.303 or 8.405-3 for GSA Schedule BPAs) is similar to an IDIQ but with simpler procedures.
 The agency establishes a BPA with one or more vendors specifying pricing, terms, and an aggregate ceiling, then places "calls" against the BPA as needs arise.
-BPAs are commonly used for repetitive office supplies, building maintenance, IT support, and other recurring needs.
+Two flavors matter: (1) Simplified BPAs under FAR 13.303 for purchases under the simplified acquisition threshold ($250K) — very lightweight paperwork.
+(2) GSA Schedule BPAs under FAR 8.405-3, which build on top of an existing GSA Schedule contract and can support much larger call volumes ($10M+ per call).
+BPAs are commonly used for repetitive office supplies, building maintenance, IT support, help-desk services, and other recurring needs.

 When it applies

-BPAs are typically for purchases under the simplified acquisition threshold but can be established against a GSA Schedule contract for larger volumes.
-Multi-award BPAs (where multiple vendors hold the same BPA) require agencies to give "fair opportunity" to all BPA holders on each call.
-For vendors, BPAs are a steady revenue stream once established but require ongoing customer attention.
+BPAs make sense when the agency has recurring needs it wants to fulfill quickly, when the same vendors will handle multiple similar orders, and when the total spend is predictable.
+Multi-award BPAs (where multiple vendors hold the same BPA) require agencies to give "fair opportunity" to all BPA holders on each call — practically, this means a 3-5 day quote turnaround per call.
+For vendors, BPAs are a steady revenue stream once established but require ongoing customer attention (fast quotes, quick delivery, no drama).
+BPAs typically run 5 years with automatic renewal.